WHEN IS THE NEXT MEETING?

 WHERE CAN I BUY IT?

-You can purchase your hardcopy here, or your local bookstore.
+You can purchase your Kindle or Audible here, or check your local bookstore.

 HOW WILL WE MEET?